We often get asked why it's important for children to attend school orientation and we laugh and say how long have you got?

 May we add here, the teacher is using this information to see what they will need to focus on in the first few weeks of term 1.

-They is not judging they are assessing!
+They are not judging they are assessing!

 For example if not many of the children can write their name (this is not an essential starting school skill by the way) that will be something they will focus on in the first few weeks.

-• Tour of the School
+Tour of the School

 Now this is the fun part....this is where your child gets the chance to "check out" the school.
 The library, play equipment, toilet, where they will eat their lunch, bubbler, canteen, craft room and the office.